-The Budget Process is composed of five phases that take place throughout the fiscal year: Planning, Developing, Approval, Monitoring, and External Audit.
+The Budget Process is composed of five phases that take place throughout the fiscal year: Planning, Developing, Approval, Monitoring, and External Audit (see Finance Division).

-Departments prepare their requests and submit them to the Budget & Revenue Manager in February for analysis and review.
-Acting on preliminary recommendations resulting from the Chief Financial Officer’s review, final proposals are made by the County Administrator in May.
+Departments prepare their budget requests, in February, for analysis and review.
+Acting on preliminary recommendations from the Chief Financial Officer’s review, final proposals are made by the County Administrator in May.

 If budget adjustments are necessary, the head of the department may transfer funds within the “Operating” or “Capital” categories if approved by the County Administrator.
 The County Administrator is permitted, when it is in the best interest of the individual County departments or agencies, to transfer appropriations between departments (from one department to another department).
 In addition, County Council only, may approve budget transfers from the “Personnel” category to operating and/or capital categories.